 Children may give evidence in AVO cases, however courts try to avoid this unless it is in the interests of justice.
-When a child gives evidence the court may be closed and everyone not involved in the case will have to leave the courtroom.
+When a child gives evidence the Court may be closed and everyone not involved in the case will have to leave the courtroom.
 A child may also be able to give evidence from a recording or using closed-circuit television.
 If you are under 16 years of age or your child (who is under 16) is asked to give evidence, you should get

-legal advice.
 If you want a child who is under 16 to give evidence, you should also get

 You will need to take the following with you to the hearing:

-Before the hearing date, you should write down the main things you want to tell the court, including:
+Before the hearing date, you should write down the main things you want to tell the Court, including:

-You might want to practice speaking to the magistrate with one of your friends or relatives.
+You might want to practice speaking to the Court with one of your friends or relatives.
 You could also go to a Local Court and watch some AVO hearings.
-If you telephone the court, you can find out the dates and times that hearings are held.
+If you telephone the Court, you can find out the dates and times that hearings are held.
 Courts are open to the public, except if a case involves a child, and you can sit in the public area at the back of any court and watch.